-IKO has very good policy against discrimination characterised by an equality-diversity-inclusive work culture that makes the administrative unit an attractive workplace.
-Notably, the implementation of the mentorship program for women has led to a significant improvement in the gender balance at higher positions.
-The Department has also tried to narrow the salary gap that exists between men and women in the same position at the department.
+IMB has very good policy against discrimination characterised by an equality-diversity-inclusive work culture that makes the unit an attractive workplace.
+Of a positive note is that the implementation of the mentorship program for women has led to a notable improvement in the gender balance at higher positions.